Main content

 Edward Hopkinson (1850-1935), son of Oliver Hopkinson, was an attorney and president of the Philadelphia and Gray's Ferry Passenger railroad Company.
 His son, Edward Hopkinson Jr. (1885-1966) was a Philadelphia investment broker.
 He succeeded the late E.T.
 Stolesbury as the senior partner in Drexel & Co.
 Hopkinson was a significant leader in civic affairs and served as the first chairman of the City Planning Commission, established in 1942.
 The commission was credited with physical improvements to the city of Philadelphia.

-Sold by William Bunch auctions, 2020.
+Sold by William Bunch auctions, 23 June 2020, lots 145,247, and 365.

-Accessioned as 2020.000024.
-Samantha Dodd processed, wrote and encoded the finding aid, 2023.
-Materials, acquired through William Bunch auctions, arrived in a large trunk suitcase, with no existing order or arrangement.
 Rather than a cohesive representation of the Hopkinson family, the documents within this collection represent an assorted selection of individual items.
 Duplicate materials removed from collection.
-Photostatic copies of diplomas transfered to the Univeristy of Pennsylvania archives.
+Photostatic copies of diplomas transferred to the University of Pennsylvania archives.
+Printed books which were once part of lots 247 and 365 are cataloged separately.
 Materials rehoused in acid free folders and boxes.
-Staff arranged materials alphabetically by folder title.

 Subject